Pukujan/private-study-log/Projects/vastai/how-to-run-server-latest.md

 cmake/build-essential = build llama.cpp
 curl = test the API
-jq = read token usage from JSON responses python3-pip = optional SDK/testing tools
+jq = read token usage from JSON responses lsof = check which process is using a port python3-pip = optional SDK/testing tools
 ```